 - 6.1 Working from home relies on outcome-based management.
 This means that employees are managed based upon their results.
-To achieve these employees are expected to deliver outcomes within their contractual hours.
-The arrangements for how hours are worked will be agreed in advance with your line manager. - 6.2 This approach will require a strong commitment by managers and employees to plan and ensure that regular 1-2-1 meetings take place and relevant targets are used to represent the outcomes required. - 6.3 Working from home requires some changes in relationship between employees and their managers.
+To achieve this, employees are expected to deliver outcomes within their contractual hours. - 6.2 This approach requires a strong commitment by managers and employees to plan and ensure that regular 1-2-1 meetings take place and relevant targets are used to represent the outcomes required. - 6.3 Hybrid Working requires some changes in the relationship between employees and their managers.
 As a result, there are different responsibilities for all employees and managers.